StunlockStudios/battlerite-docs/source/matches/matches.rst

 Round objects contain an overview of a round played, including information such as the round's duration, order in a match, participants, and the winning team.
 Round objects are only meaningful within the context of a Match and are not exposed as a standalone resource.

+A royale match has an empty round list

 .. code-block:: none

   {